 Currently, the average U.S. utility patent application is pending for about two years, though inventors in the biotech and computer fields should plan on a longer waiting period.
 Once a patent is issued, it is generally enforceable for 20 years from the initial filing of the application that resulted in the patent, assuming that PTO-mandated maintenance fees are paid.
 The actual life of the patent may vary based on its lineage and whether the PTO grants any additional time extensions.

 Patent protection is often a requirement of a potential commercialization partner (licensee) because it can protect the commercial partner’s often sizable investment required to bring the technology to market.
 Due to their expense and the length of time required to obtain a patent, patent applications are not possible or appropriate for all U-M intellectual property.
 We carefully review the commercial potential for an invention before investing in the patent process.
 However, because the need for commencing a patent filing usually precedes finding a licensee, we look for creative and cost-effective ways to seek early protections for as many promising inventions as possible.

 U-M Tech Transfer and the inventor(s) consider relevant factors in making recommendations about filing patent applications.
-Based on a recommendation from the licensing specialist, the Associate Vice President of Research for Tech Transfer and Managing Director of Licensing at Tech Transfer ultimately make the final decision as to whether to file a patent application or seek another form of protection.
+Based on a recommendation from the licensing manager, the Associate Vice President of Research for Tech Transfer and Managing Director of Licensing at Tech Transfer ultimately make the final decision as to whether to file a patent application or seek another form of protection.

 Often U-M accepts the risk of filing a patent application before a licensee has been identified.
 After U-M’s patent rights have been licensed to a licensee, the licensee generally pays the patenting expenses, especially where the license is exclusive.
 At times U-M Tech Transfer must decline further patent prosecution after a reasonable period (often a year or two) of attempting to identify a licensee, or if it is determined that we cannot obtain reasonable claims from the PTO.